 Prior to beginning Masterson Law, LLC, Summer worked as an attorney for numerous years at Legal Services of Southern Missouri, an organization that provides free legal assistance to low-income individuals in the following areas: family law, consumer law, domestic/sexual violence, elder law, individual rights, income maintenance, public benefits, and wills/guardianships.
 You can now contact Summer here on her website.

 If you are not in the southern Missouri region, please visit the existing pro bono programs in Missouri page available through the Office of State Courts Administrator.
+Or, you may contact Summer Masterson-Goethals, a divorce lawyer Springfield MO, who can help point you in the right direction.

 For issues of child support that may involve the Missouri Department of Social Services, you may find their page on Child Support helpful.
 This page has lots of information on issues like establishing paternity, information for reserve and national guard soldiers, employment opportunities, applications for child support services, payment affidavits, and much more.